 Palm Oil Pledge

-Whole Foods Market is concerned with the social and environmental impacts of palm oil production in tropical rainforest ecosystems around the world.
-Whole Foods Market is committed to protecting rainforests, communities and our global climate.
+Whole Foods Market is concerned with the social and environmental impacts of palm oil production in tropical rainforest ecosystems around the world, and our company supports the protection of rainforests, communities and our global climate.

 Other Green Initiatives